Gong Myths

 The center is the fundamental tone of your gong

-Gong makers are testing the fundamental tone here
+Gong makers check the fundamental tone here

 Read more